 Primary prevention means ensuring that children have those necessary services which are in accordance with human rights.
 Such services include education, food security, health and medical treatment, and access to the legal system.
-While these things shift somewhat during the pandemic (such as schools closing), prevention starts at this basic level.

-Enhance a safety net for children and families that are in need of additional support such as virtual support groups and counseling services.
+Enhance a safety net for children and families that are in need of additional support such as support groups and counseling services.

 Prevention can be extended even after a child has changed care settings.
 Such actions can prevent further breakdown and prepare for an eventual reunification.
 Regardless of the child’s situation, ongoing support must be made to help the child in their setting.

 IS THE ALTERNATIVE CARE SETTING SUITABLE FOR THE CHILD BEING PLACED?

 If the child has had to enter care outside of their family of origin, is it suitable to that particular child’s needs?
 The suitability principle advises a case by case decision making process for children to determine their best care setting.
 Practitioners should use the suitability principle to determine as quickly as possible the most suitable family setting for children.

 Not all residential care facilities have the same quality of care.
 For some children, they might receive better service in residential care in regards to food security or access to health care.
 In other facilities, children might have reduced access to even basic necessities and would be better served in a more suitable family setting.